reab5555/Emotion-Based-Content-Recommender/README.md

 # Emotion Based Content Recommender

 This project aims to create a collaborative recommendation system using emotional ratings.
-Participants rated 30-second movie scenes on a scale from 0 to 100, with reaction times (RT) indicating confidence.
+Participants rated 30-second movie scenes on a scale from 0 to 100, with reaction times (RT) indicating confidence of their rating.
 The system leverages these ratings and RTs to recommend emotionally impactful clips.

 ## Project Overview
 In the experiment, participants watched a variety of emotional clips and rated them based on how much the clips made them feel emotional, on a scale from 0 to 100 (where 100 is very emotional and 0 is not emotional at all).
 Alongside these ratings, the reaction times (RT) of the participants to provide these ratings were also recorded.
 Lower reaction times indicate more confidence in the rating, as the participants did not need much time to decide how the clips made them feel.